Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 1050 will be much (about 69%) more effective at full screen anti-aliasing than the Radeon HD 7950 3GB, and also able to handle higher screen resolutions better. (explain)
+The GeForce GTX 1050 is much (approximately 69%) more effective at anti-aliasing than the Radeon HD 7950 3GB, and should be able to handle higher screen resolutions without slowing down too much. (explain)

 GeForce GTX 1050 43328 Mpixels/sec